sadigaxund/Youtify/README.md

 # Youtify

-A modern, web-based tool for downloading high-quality audio from YouTube with advanced processing features.
+A modern, web-based tool for pulling high-quality audio from YouTube — preview effects live in the browser, tag it, and save it either to your device or straight into a server media library.

 <img width="1218" height="1399" alt="image" src="https://github.com/user-attachments/assets/b8a1806b-53cc-4e0c-9c82-b9de0ce380be" />